-C11.2.3 ABDO recommends that you inform patients, who express an interest in refractive surgery procedures, about the different treatments that are available.
+C11.2.3 If you feel it is within your competence and knowledge ABDO recommends that you inform patients, who express an interest in refractive surgery procedures, about the different treatments that are available.
 The relative pros and cons of each as well as the comparison with alternative forms of correction (such as contact lenses) should be discussed.
 It is important that this information is factual and objective; if you are not up-to-date with the latest established techniques, then it is prudent to refer the patient to another party who is up to date, or alternatively, to another educational resource, such as internet websites.

 C11.2.4 A qualified and unbiased recommendation of refractive surgery is appropriate where, with the information available, the patient fits the general suitability criteria for surgery.
 It MUST be made clear that you are giving general advice and that ultimately only an ophthalmologist specialising in refractive surgery can determine individual patient suitability.
 The final decision will be made jointly between the surgeon and the patient and will be accompanied by the signing of an informed consent form.